 The VTS Committee aligned the document VTS46-8.2.1 with the document from NCSR 6.
 The VTS Committee also revised parts of the text of the documents (working paper XXXXXX and the Appendix1, MS 1-3 information requirements.

-In view of the VTS Committee the descriptions of MS 1, 2 and 3 of the draft IALA guideline on Maritime Services is finalised for this version and can be handed over to ARM and ENAV Committees.
+In view of the VTS Committee the descriptions of MS 1, 2 and 3 of the draft IALA guideline on Maritime Services is finalised for this version and can be handed over to ARM and ENAV Committees to note.
 The VTS Committee has merged the appendices for MS 1, 2 and 3 into an appendix and will continue to work on it.

-The Committee also suggests that the eNAV and ARM note that with the revision of IMO Resolution A.857 the types of services (INS, TOS,NAS) longer be referenced in the new Resolution and consideration should be given to ensuring flexibility in the MS documentation when this occurs
+The Committee also suggests that the eNAV and ARM note that with the revision of IMO Resolution A.857 the types of services (INS, TOS,NAS) may no longer be referenced in the new Resolution and consideration should be given to ensuring flexibility in the MS documentation when this occurs.

+The VTS Committee has agreed in principle to the working paper attached to this liaison note.

 ACTION REQUESTED